 Welcome to Madras Café Unlocked

-In response to WOMAD Festival being cancelled this year,
+In response to WOMAD Festival being cancelled last year,

-Madras Cafe and Action Village India created its own FREE re-imagined event: Madras Café Unlocked!
+Madras Cafe and Action Village India created their own FREE re-imagined event: Madras Café Unlocked!

 An online gathering of food, festivities, music, solidarity and humanity

 Accessing the events: Although the event is now over, you can still access all the events.
 Either hover over